 Standing out from the crowd is tough!
 It is common to find products, services and brands making the same claims.
 In other words, occupying the same brand positioning spaces.
 For example, almost every business service claims to improve business efficiency.
-In consumer goods, almost every washing powder washes clean.
+Further, in consumer goods, almost every washing powder washes clean.
 Most food also tastes good, and nearly every feature film entertains.
-These are examples of ‘basic’ or ‘generic’ category benefits – they match the most basic or prevalent consumer needs.
+These are examples of ‘basic’ or ‘generic’ category benefits; they match the most basic or prevalent consumer needs.

 This is where the idea of brand personality has a role to play.
 Brand personality can transform your brand into a super brand.
 Through how the brand communicates not just via what is said.

 Brand personality confers human characteristics on a brand; physical characteristics, beliefs and behaviours – these guide how the brand looks, speaks, what it thinks, believes and also how it behaves.

 While there are usually few benefits to express, there are almost limitless ways to express the benefits.
 For example, with candour, authority or through humour.